lanyanxiang/habits-cli/docs/README.md

 Are you reading this page on GitHub?
 Consider viewing the documentation from a website for better experience.
 Clone this repository and run `npm run doc` to read the documentation locally on your machine.
-Alternatively, you can use the following link: https://lanyanxiang.github.io/node-authentication-starter/.
+Alternatively, you can use the following link: https://lanyanxiang.github.io/habits-cli.

 If you don't find the set-up process intuitive enough, please have a look at this [setup guide](setup.md).
 Joining or extending a project may be a challenging experience for some.
 That's why I aim to provide a good documentation so that you can get up to speed regardless of your prior experience.
-Please read some more documentation pages in the `onboard` folder in case of need.
+Please read some more documentation pages in the documentation site if you require further support.

 ## Commands